-The student is normally notified of an admission decision 6 weeks
+For a rolling admission degree program, the student is typically notified of an admission decision within 6 weeks

 after the completed application and supporting documents are received.

-NOTE: The above paragraph refers to admission to degree or certificate granting programs.
-There is no delay for admission as a non-degree student.
+NOTE: The above information refers to admission applications to graduate-level degree or certificate granting programs.
+There is no delay for admission to CMU as a non-degree-seeking student.

-and be admitted to a program or be admitted as a non-degree student.
+and be admitted to, a graduate-level academic program, or be admitted to the CMU College of Graduate Studies as a non-degree-seeking student.

-Courses taken as a non-degree student may or may not be counted toward a
+Courses taken as a non-degree-seeking student may be prerequisite courses, or otherwise may or may not be counted toward completion of a

 graduate degree program.